 Republic of Moldova

-Political relations between the Federal Republic of Germany and the Republic of Moldova are amicable and untroubled and have steadily intensified in recent years.
-On 30 April 2012, Germany and the Republic of Moldova celebrated the 20th anniversary of the establishment of diplomatic relations.
+Political relations between the Federal Republic of Germany and the Republic of Moldova are amicable and have been consolidated in recent years.

 The Federal government has been engaged in development cooperation with the Republic of Moldova since 1993.
-So far, Germany has made available a total of EUR 58 million in development cooperation with the country.
-In 2013, German bilateral development assistance commitments are worth EUR 19.4 million.
-German development cooperation with Moldova focuses on promoting sustainable economic development and supporting efforts to move the country closer to the EU.
+So far, Germany has made available a total of more than EUR 72 million in development cooperation with the country.
+The most recent intergovernmental negotiations on development cooperation were held in June 2014.
+At these, the Federal Government pledged the Moldovan government another EUR 14.3 million for bilateral development measures.
+In late 2015, a further EUR 21.5 million was pledged for the period 2016-2017.
+German development cooperation with Moldova focuses on the priority areas democracy, civil society, public administration and decentralisation and promoting sustainable economic development..

 Cultural relations between Germany and Moldova have further intensified in recent years.
 Both the German Academic Exchange Service (DAAD) and the Robert Bosch Foundation have representatives there.
 Relations are enlivened by the provision of teaching and learning resources to promote the German language, an intensive DAAD scholarship programme, further-training courses for teachers in Germany and a lively exchange of scientists and academics in cooperation with the Alexander von Humboldt Foundation.
-Partnering with a library in Chişinău, the Goethe Institute runs a German Reading Room, which attracts students and teachers of German from all over the country as well as interested visitors.
-The German Cultural Centre AKZENTE is an official Goethe Institute partner.
+Partnering with a library in Chişinău, the Goethe Institute runs the German Reading Room, which attracts students and teachers of German from all over the country as well as interested visitors.
+The German cultural centre Akzente is an official Goethe Institute Partner.